Professionals: The vital elites

 Trust in a commercial, outsourced world

-There are some firms which illustrate the problem and possibilities with real poignancy.
-The state has outsourced many firms such as Capita which enter the new market in government bureauracy, once regarded as too inherently discreet for vulgar commercialisation.
-Other firms run prisons, once regarded as places whose potential for violence required hands-on state operation.
-Yet other firms run care services, some of them residential, for vulnerable youngsters, disabled people or the incapacitated elderly: all these sectors were once thought too open to abuse to be out-sourced.
-They will take over more and more of government’s chores, and especially those chores which make it unpopular.
+Firms already are, or probably soon will, take over more and more of government’s chores, and especially those chores which make it unpopular.
 Taxes, fines, wages-slips – all these and more will go the way of water and rail and energy: their operation will be given to companies in the hopes that “delivery” can be improved by the profit motive, and well-regulated by the Archipelago State.
-This approach will press its way into the provision of police, prisons, health and education.
+This approach may well press further into the provision of police, prisons, health and education and residential care.
 Presumably, in time, it will work its way into the military.
 These out-sourcings are mandated and funded by government, but they take firms into essentially sensitive, muscular and necessarily brutal places, where discipline and high standards are as necessary as they are hard to test and maintain.

 There are particular difficulties with marrying healthcare and education to the market.
 They both involve rationing a necessarily scarce resource to which all of us have a potentially unlimited claim, unrelated to our ability to pay.

-Professions – Quasi-judicial role
+Professions : Quasi-judicial role

 Professions always were quasi-judicial: they could and still can seriously damage their members’ careers.
 In our time, the taste for evident transparency and accountability will increasingly mean that the public will simply get stroppier.
 There will be fewer acquiesent supplicants in benefits offices or hospitals, or quite well-disciplined and polite customers or clients.
 And fewer who sullenly but silently accept their place in police stations, or prisons.
 People who know their rights, and assert them vigorously and loudly will need careful handling, face to face, by staff who will quite often have to be firm as well as courteous.
 Policemen, pilots, and firemen, for instance, share this obviously quasi-judicial role: they know and enforce the law.
 You are obviously under their command in certain situations.
 In the future, increasing numbers of public-facing staff will need a professionalism which bolsters their confidence, not least in themselves but also in structures – not necessarily formal – which will back them up when they summon up a certain toughness of attitude.

-What has happened to the idea of professionalism which has so diminished it?
-This was an area where Mrs Thatcher’s lower-middle-class, corner shopkeeper’s chippiness let her down.
-She was determined that “trade” no longer be a term of disdain, but tripped herself up by disliking the professions as the antithesis of what she liked.
+Mrs Thatcher’s lower-middle-class, corner shopkeeper’s chippiness didn’t help.
+She was determined that “trade” should no longer be a term of disdain, but tripped herself up by disliking the professions as the antithesis of what she liked.
 She had a point.
 She is said to have disliked the professions because she saw them as trade unionists in white collars.
-And indeed, medicine (including nursing) and law, perhaps even accountancy, had developed into self-serving closed-shops which were judge and jury in matters that ought to have been in full sunlight in the public domain.
-The teachers, meanwhile, had a trade union which was not only a closed-shop but an institutionalised engine of leftiness to boot.
+And indeed, medicine (including nursing) and law, perhaps even accountancy, had developed into self-serving closed shops which were judge and jury in matters that ought to have been in full sunlight in the public domain.
+The teachers, meanwhile, had a trade union which was not only a closed shop but an institutionalised engine of leftiness to boot.
 Besides, professional institutions may sometimes shield individuals from their personal responsibility, perhaps by allowing for a certain gaming of the rules.

-We can correct some this, because professionalism never did die, but was only put at a discount.
-The future of professions is written in their history.
 Medieval Europe was in large part made modern by educated men (doctors, merchants, lawyers) who believed that a self-regulated good behaviour was essential to private profit and public well-being.
-If we look back at the medieval guilds and professions only as vested interests, that is only because that is what is most visible about them.
+If we look back at the medieval guilds and professions only as self-serving vested interests, that is only because that is what is most visible about them.
 We have forgotten that the ancient fraternities of a London or Venice were not only closed shops, but social and religious bodies too, and often charitable as well as prestigious.
-They were of a piece with the effort – not remotely a matter of state activity – by which schools and hospitals were founded and funded.
+They were of a piece with the effort – not solely or mostly a matter of state activity – by which schools and hospitals were founded and funded.
 In working class and middle class form, they underpinned the mutual and co-operative movements which might have developed into mass provision of education and health had state socialism not intervened.

 Public interrogation and opaque transparency

 The modern mantra is that public consultation (Crowd Wisdom, the Cloud, vox pops) are essential sources of authority and trust.
 Professionals need not deny any of that, but should understand that no amount of public acceptance would make a stupid or unethical decision a good one.
-The professional has to stand by a view of the public interest which is evidence-based long before its being merely popular.
+The professional has to stand by a view of the public interest which is evidence-based long before it is merely popular.
 This is profoundly difficult in the overheated world of keyboard warriors, who hunt like sharks or wolves, picking on every imagined weakness, and creating a nervous, circle-the-wagons, paranoid response in public-facing bodies, whose public face must be virginally vacuous, but above all bland, virtuous, full of passion and supposed empathy.

-Professionals now join politicians in being scrutinised in a process which is more agressive, intrusive and never-ending.
+Professionals now join politicians in being scrutinised in a process which is more aggressive, intrusive and never-ending.
 The professional and amateur NGO campaigners and the mainstream media journalists are now joined by an angry, buzzing swarm of “social” media assailants.
-The upshot, over many years, but intensifying daily, is a teflon-smooth response from their case-hardened targets, many of them in formal professions, or operating as informal professionals.
-Under attack, the modern manager, politician, or professional knows (or is taught by a media trainer) how to seem to respond with seeming openness, composed or cheerful unflappability, and effortless but nicely human displays of performative displays of empathy.
+The upshot, over many years, but intensifying daily, is a Teflon-smooth response from their case-hardened targets, many of them in formal professions, or operating as informal professionals.
+Under attack, the modern manager, politician, or professional knows (or is taught by a media trainer) how to seem to respond with openness, composed or cheerful unflappability, and effortless but nicely human displays of performative empathy.
 This amounts to a stand-off in which the public is left not very much the wiser.

 Combatting the (professional) campaigners